French cruiser D'Entrecasteaux: Armor

 Armor protection consisted of nickel steel armor.
 She had a curved armor deck; on the flat portion in the central part of the ship where it protected the machinery spaces, the deck was 30 mm thick.
 It sloped downward at the sides and increased in thickness to 80 mm.
 Toward the bow and stern, the deck was decreased slightly to 20 mm on the flat and 60 mm on the slopes.
 All of the deck armor was attached to a pair of underlying layers of 10 mm thick mild steel.
 A second deck consisting of another double layer of 10 mm steel was above the flat portion of the main deck with a cofferdam connecting it to the main deck; this upper deck formed the roof of the secondary battery.
 The cofferdam was subdivided extensively to contain flooding in the event of damage.

-D'Entrecasteauxs conning tower was heavily armored with 230 mm of nickel steel on the sides, also backed by two layers of 10 mm mild steel.
+D'Entrecasteaux's conning tower was heavily armored with 230 mm of nickel steel on the sides, also backed by two layers of 10 mm mild steel.
 The tower's roof consisted of two layers of 25 mm of steel.
 Her semi-elliptical main battery turrets received the same level of protection on the front, but thinned at the sides and rear to 190 mm with the same mild steel backing.
 Their supporting barbettes were 170 mm above the battery deck and 120 mm below.
 Each casemate consisted of 52 mm plating with the double 10 mm backing.